Hypercomplex analytic spaces and schemes

 Conversely, if $X$ is a real analytic subspace of $\Gamma(Z)^\sigma$ such that $\Reg(X)$ is open in $\Reg\bigl(\Gamma(Z)^\sigma\bigr)$ and the natural maps from $X$ to the fibres of $Z$, given by the intersection of a section with a fibre, are surjective with discrete fibres and unbranched away from $\Sing(X)$, then $X$ is a hypercomplex space.

-The nicest situation arises when the map $\Phi:X\times S^2\to Z^\R$ is finite.
-Such hypercomplex spaces are, in a way, the closest relatives of hypercomplex manifolds, and we shall call them {\em proper}.
-For example, a proper hypercomplex space $X$, such that $\Sing(X)$ does not disconnect $X$ locally and the fibres of $\pi$ are normal, is canonically a (normal) complex space for each unit imaginary quaternion.
+On the other hand, if $\Sing(X)$ does not disconnect $X$ locally, then we can expect $X$ to be canonically a complex space for each unit imaginary quaternion.
+We show that this is the case provided the complexification $\tilde X$ is normal and the map $\Phi$ is finite.
+This latter assumption is worth making even in the case when $\Sing(X)$ locally disconnects $X$.
+Hypercomplex spaces with finite $\Phi$ are, in a way, the closest relatives of hypercomplex manifolds, and we shall call them {\em proper}.
+For example, a proper hypercomplex space $X$ with a twistor space $Z$ is isomorphic to a union of irreducible components of $\Gamma(Z)^\sigma$.

 We then discuss examples.
 We show that we can associate a canonical hypercomplex space to a finite quotient of a hypercomplex manifold.
 We cannot expect the quotient itself to be always a hypercomplex space or variety, for the simple reason that it does not even have to be a real analytic space/variety.
 Consider the simplest example of $\oH/{\pm 1}$.
 If we identify $\oH$ with $\oR^4$ with coordinates $x_0,x_1,x_2,x_3$, then the invariants are the monomials $x_ix_j$, and $\oR^4/{\pm 1}$ can be identified with the {\em semialgebraic} variety of real symmetric $4\times 4$ matrices of rank $\leq 1$ and nonnegative trace.
 Its Zariski closure is the variety of all real symmetric $4\times 4$ matrices of rank $\leq 1$, which is the union of two copies of $\oH/{\pm 1}$ intersecting in a point, and this is the variety which we can reasonably expect to be hypercomplex.
 In fact, this variety is an example in Joyce's hypercomplex algebraic geometry \cite[p.\ 161]{Joyce}.